AnFair/TranslationBag/README.md

 Takes scanned cards as input and creates a saved object for TTS as output that can be added to the mod's card index.

-Supports player (including investigators) and campaign cards.
+Supports player (including investigators) and encounter cards.

 ## Process